dlguswo333/react-window-infinite-scroll/package/README.md

 ```

 # Changelog
+## v0.1.1
+- Lock react-window version to v1.
+The package is not compatible with the v2.

 ## v0.1.0
 - Fix jumping scroll position when loading more items at the start.
 - Fix props documentation.